kbeecher/flakybasic/README.md

 * `run`
 * `end`

-Notable omissions (some addressed in later versions):
+Notable omissions and differences from the original TinyBASIC (some addressed in later versions):

 * ~~No saving or loading of programs~~.
 * ~~`print` accepts only one argument.~~